Nullpoint56/SmartImageAlbum/README.md

 * Docker image optimizations for smaller deployment footprint
 * Web-based interface for album browsing and management
 * Centralized configuration service for all components

+## License
+This project is licensed under the Business Source License 1.1 – see the [LICENSE](./LICENSE) file for details.

+**🚫 Not for commercial/production use without explicit permission.**